 Wild Huckleberry Bush- Vaccinium

-For hundreds of years, wild huckleberries have been used as both food and traditional medicine.
-They were first gathered by Native Americans along the Pacific coast, British Columbia, and Montana.
-The berries were used as food for the First Nations people and tasted tart, similar to blueberries in both look and taste.
-Today the fruit is used in various foods such as jams, pies, dressings, juices, teas, etc. As a traditional medicine, the berries treated pain, cardiac ailments, and mild infections.
+Huckleberries were used as food for the First Nations people and tasted tart, similar to blueberries in both look and taste.
+Today the fruit is used in various foods such as jams, pies, dressings, juices, teas, etc. As a traditional medicine, berries treat pain, cardiac ailments, and mild infections.
 Huckleberries are also a favorite food source for wild animals such as bears, birds, deer, and coyotes.

 Wild Dewberry - plants that repel mosquitoes

 Rubus trivial, or dewberries, are similar in appearance to wild blackberries.
 The ripe berries have a delicious, sweet-tart flavor that is perfect for pies and preserves or when eaten fresh.
 Unlike blackberries, dewberry often stems root when the tip of the stem touches the ground.
 In early spring, delicate white flowers appear, giving the mounded tickets vibrant color until the flowers are replaced with berries.
 Wild dewberry has a shrubby appearance, with slender stems that reach about two feet high.
 The stems often curve toward the ground when berries are present, giving the thorny-stemmed thicket a mounded look.
 Early berries look like classic red raspberries but deepen to a dark purple when mature.